jtadmor/react-custom-render/README.md

 <h3>Why is this helpful?</h3>

-This utility was developed with two main use cases in mind:
+This utility was developed with three main use cases in mind:

 - A re-usable component wants to generally render as a basic component, like a `<button />`, but you'd want to allow parent components to optionally render it as something more awesome, like a custom `<AwesomeButton />`
 This is basically a shortcut for: